 Allspice has both antibacterial and antimicrobial properties that can help rid your face of the unwanted organisms that lead to acne.
 Allspice oil will also lead to better blood circulation in the skin, leading to increased levels of oxygenation and faster healing.
 Adding allspice oil to your facial care routine is a terrific way to improve the overall health of your skin and, more specifically, to treat an acne problem.

 Promoting Better Circulation

 Allspice essential oil has potent minerals (specifically copper and iron) that are great for boosting blood circulation.
-For facial health, that translates into a healthy glow.
+Use allspice for facial health that translates into a healthy glow.
 Your face will feel energized and refreshed.

 Circulation problems often lead to a patchy skin appearance or complexion problems.
 Allspice is a great solution.
 Allspice oil can be incorporated into great exfoliant scrubs, boosting your skin's health and making it feel revitalized.

 Providing Essential Vitamins